 For this type of weave, you’ll need to be ready for a long salon session.
 It takes a professional between 3 to four hours to complete this type of weave.

-As the name indicates, this type of weave requires a skillful merging of the extensions to the natural hair.
+As the name indicates, this weave requires a skillful merging of the extensions to the natural hair.
 The hair care professional will need to attach one piece at a time.

 Glue in Weaves